-Kitchen Flooring Types
+Best Kitchen Flooring Options

-Kitchen Flooring Types
+Best Kitchen Flooring Options

 The kitchen is the heart of the home, as they say, and here at Tapi we know better than anyone how your choice of kitchen flooring can make or break the room.
 Whether it’s rustic wood laminate, stylish stone-effect vinyl, or something in between, there’s a huge range of kitchen flooring types to choose from.
-There are also various things to consider with modern kitchen flooring that you don’t have to for other rooms.
-We spend a lot of time in our kitchens, so in this guide, we go through everything you need to know about kitchen flooring and how to make the right choice for you.
+There are also various things to consider with modern kitchen flooring that you don’t have to worry about for other rooms.

 What to consider for kitchen flooring

 For obvious reasons, carpet is generally not considered a good idea for your kitchen.
 Even if you opt for a dark carpet, it’s going to soak up spills and moisture and will require a lot of regular cleaning.
-Real, hardwood floors are not considered a good option either.
-They’re very expensive and tend to soak up moisture and react badly to changes in temperature...You don’t want to spend all that money just for your brand new wooden floor to start warping!

 Laminate flooring for kitchens

-If you want the look and feel of real wood flooring but with none of the hassle, the best place to start looking is our waterproof laminate flooring for kitchens.
-We’ve taken the time to create water-resistant kitchen laminate flooring that can withstand hours of moisture without bowing or bending.
-Another key advantage of fitting laminate in your kitchen is the fact that it’s very easy to fit around current fixtures and fittings, so you can refresh your kitchen floor without having to replace all the units.
+If you want the look and feel of real wood flooring without the hassle, the best place to start looking is our waterproof laminate flooring for kitchens.
+We’ve taken the time to create water resistant kitchen laminate flooring that can withstand hours of moisture without bowing or bending.

-Of course, we know that appearance is vital for such an important part of your home, and the sheer number of different styles, finishes, textures, colours and patterns available with laminate makes it a winner.
-If you want to create a modern, minimalist or Scandinavian-look kitchen then opt for flooring in a light tone such as grey oak, and combine it with white walls and fittings for a light and airy feel.
-If you’d prefer a traditionally grand and luxurious feel to your kitchen, then go for a darker wood or stone tile-effect finish in something like granite, slate or black marble.
-The industrial style is currently very popular, and a rustic, distressed and textured wood finish on your kitchen laminate would be an excellent choice to achieve this look.
-We’ve also noticed that parquet or herringbone kitchen flooring is proving very popular with our customers!
+Of course, we know that appearance is vital for such an important part of your home, and the sheer number of different styles, finishes, textures, colours, and patterns available with laminate makes it a winner.
+If you want to create a modern, minimalist, or Scandinavian-look kitchen then opt for flooring in a light tone such as grey oak, and combine it with white walls and fittings for a light and airy feel.
+If you’d prefer a traditionally grand and luxurious feel to your kitchen, then go for a darker wood or stone tile-effect finish in something like granite, slate, or black marble.

 Choose kitchen laminate flooring if: